peteroupc/peteroupc.github.io/graphics.md

 3. The tiles have the same size (32 &times; 32 pixels or smaller) and each tile uses the colors of one of the sixteen palettes just described.
 A tile size of 8 &times; 8 pixels is suggested.
 4. The 2D and 3D layers may contain transparent pixels.
 5. Up to two of the 2D layers can undergo a 2D affine transformation.
 6. Separate from layers, 2D sprites can be displayed.
-The maximum number of sprites that may be displayed at a time is equal to 1/2 the larger screen dimension.
-Each sprite is a rectangular array of either tiles or pixels and has a maximum pixel width and maximum pixel height each equal to 1/4 the larger screen dimension.
-Sprites may contain transparent pixels, but not translucent (semitransparent) pixels.
+Each sprite is a rectangular array of either tiles or pixels, has size up to X &times; Y pixels, and may contain transparent pixels, but not translucent (semitransparent) pixels..
+Up to N sprites can be displayed at a time.

+    - N is calculated as (screen width &times; screen height &times;16)/(X&times;Y), rounded up to the nearest power of 2.
+(An alternative limit is N = 512.)
+    - X and Y are each 1/4 the larger screen dimension, rounded up to the nearest power of 2.
+(An alternative limit is X = 64 and Y = 64.)

 The 3D graphics layer, if any, can be alpha blended with the 2D graphics layers in any order. [^5]